 - Hold the treat up to your pup’s nose.

 - Now, slowly move your hand containing the treat down towards the floor

-- Immediately your dog places his hocks and elbows onto the floor, praise and pet your dog and give him the treat.
+- Immediately as your dog places his hocks and elbows onto the floor, praise and pet your dog and give him the treat.

 - Repeat this action several times until he grasps the gist of the downward motion and the treat reward.
 Now it’s time to include the verbal command “down” whilst bringing the treat down to the floor.

-Helpful Training Tips to teach your dog to lay down
+Helpful training tips to teach your dog to lay down

-- Once your dog has mastered the “down” command, you probably don’t need to reward him every time with a treat.
+- Once your dog has mastered the “down” command, you don’t need to reward him every time with a treat.
 Certainly, giving praise each time he succeeds is advised, with occasional treats for his positive behaviour.

 Final tips to teach the “down” position

 Teaching your dog to lie down is usually a whole lot easier if your pooch can first carry out the “sit” command.
 However, if your pet still isn’t happy to stay down, try one of these techniques:

 - Use a raised platform – this is rather devious but usually works.
 Place your dog on a raised object such as a bed, sofa or even the stairs.
 Hold a treat in your hand and lure the dog forwards lower than the raised platform.
 The dog will have no alternative but to lay down if he wants to get the treat.
 Now repeat and reward several times to enforce the command.